-Note: All user requests that do not match any user attributes in any rule set in a policy are denied application or authentication client access.
+Note: All user requests that do not match any user attributes in any rule set in a policy are denied access.

-You can allow or deny application or relying party access to users depending on whether they match conditions that you define.
-Authentication conditions are restrictions based on the context of the user's request.
+An access policy can specify conditions to restrict user access based on whether users match the conditions you define.
 You can also require different authentication methods for users who match certain conditions.

 For example, you can require different authentication methods for users with unknown browsers or who are located in certain countries.
 You can require all users from a specific IP address to authenticate at a High assurance level, or users who authenticate with Chrome to authenticate with a Low assurance level.

 You can add conditions that allow users to skip additional authentication if they used the same browser previously in a successful authentication, or if they are authenticating from a country on an approved list, or if they access the application portal using an LDAP password.